alankent/OrdinaryCartoonMaker/README.md

 specified here (I typically use 24 frames per second, the standard rate for film).

-Create scene templates by creating a scene in the directory `Assets/Ordinary Cartoon Maker/Templates/Scenes` or `Assets/_LOCAL/Ordinary Cartoon Maker/Templates/Scenes`.
+Create scene templates by creating a scene in the one of the directories
+* `Assets/Ordinary Cartoon Maker/Templates/Scenes`,
+* `Assets/_SHARED/Ordinary Cartoon Maker/Templates/Scenes`, or
+* `Assets/_LOCAL/Ordinary Cartoon Maker/Templates/Scenes`.

 The "Create Epsiode" button then creates an episode scene file such as `Assets/_LOCAL/Episodes/Episode 1 - Outsider/Episode 1 - Outsider.unity`.
 An empty "master" sequence is then created in the scene.

+After the scene is created, you can write a screenplay in a particular format (I do it as a Google doc) and paste the text into the "Screenplay" text input area then click "Populate Episode From Screenplay".
+This will create Sequences for all the shots in the screenplay, add the requested main and Cinemachine cameras, add the requested characters, and animation clips for the characters.
+These will all require manual editing afterwards, but I find it useful to speed up the creation of a new scene.

+The supported syntax for screenplays is described below.

 ### Part